 36 East Seventh Street, Suite 2030

 Fax: 513-684-6994 Maryanne Wilsbacher, Assistant U.S. Trustee

 Kentucky Bankruptcy Resources

-U.S. Bankruptcy Court, Eastern District of Kentucky – If you choose to file for bankruptcy, you will need to file at one of the courthouses in Kentucky's Eastern District.
+U.S. Bankruptcy Court, Eastern District of Kentucky – Information on filing for bankruptcy at one of the courthouses in Kentucky's Eastern District.
 At some point in the process, you will need to meet directly with a bankruptcy trustee at a courthouse.
 The location for the courthouse in Kenton County is listed below.
 Additional locations can be found on the Court's website.U.S.
 Bankruptcy Courtroom

 35 W 5th St, Rm 306

 Approved Credit Counseling in Kentucky – This website contains a list of non-profit agencies in Kentucky that have credit counseling courses approved by the U.S. Department of Justice.
 If you are considering filing for bankruptcy, completion of an approved credit-counseling course is mandatory.

 Kentucky United States Trustees Program (Region 8) – The U.S. Department of Justice maintains a Trustee Program that oversees both bankruptcy cases and private trustees.
 The following are the two locations for the Assistant U.S. Trustees location in region 8 serving Kentucky.John Daugherty, Assistant U.S. Trustee

 100 East Vine Street, Suite 500

 Fax: 859-233-2834 Joseph J. Golden, Assistant U.S. Trustee